 Disclosure: Some links in this post are Amazon Affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 The short answer:

 There are so many two-player games out there.
-Not only that there are a huge range of styles of two player games available.
-Then there are the games that aren’t designed for two-players but are fantastic with two.
+Not only that, there are a huge range of styles of two player games available.
+Then there are the games that aren’t designed for two players but are fantastic with two.
 I will dig into that a lot more in the long answer.
 For my short answer, I’m just going to list some of my favourite two-player games that range over all of the types.

-Overall knowing nothing more recommendation:
+Overall knowing nothing more recommendations: